IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_calendar.md

         <li>Listen to the following Unmistakeable Creative Podcast, <a href="https://unmistakablecreative.com/podcast/asking-a-more-beautiful-question-with-warren-berger" target="_blank">Asking A More Beautiful Question With Warren Berger</a> (Start around 22 minutes...)
 </li>
 <li>ONLY AFTER listening to the podcast, go through the exercise of asking: <strong>why? what if? and how?</strong> as it relates to your thesis paper and project.
 Post the results to your <a href="dm997X_ms_thesis_website.md">Thesis Process Website</a></li>
-<li>Revise your thesis statement based on the previous exercise ONLY IF your project shifts after doing the exercise.
+<li>Revise your thesis statement based on the previous exercise ONLY IF your project shifts after doing the exercise above.
 Post the revision to your <a href="dm997X_ms_thesis_website.md">Thesis Process Website</a></li>
 <li>Post <strong><a href="dm997X_ms_thesis_paper.md">Written Outline</a></strong> (1st Draft) and <strong><a href="dm997X_ms_thesis_paper.md">Visual Outline and / or Mind Map</a></strong> (revised) to your <a href="dm997X_ms_thesis_website.md">Thesis Process Website</a></li>
     <li>Share the items in the above bullets with your accountability partner.</li>
 </ul>